Hypersonic/afl-dispatch/README.md

 2. This only works on x86\_64 Linux ELFs right now, but the switch to other platforms and architectures is mostly a matter of having instrumentation available for the platforms.

+3. The way we instrument totally breaks under grsec/PaX, so you can't use it on systems with those protections enabled.